How to identify winter animal tracks

 Winter is one of the best times to look for signs of life in the countryside.
 Turn your gaze to the ground and you'll spot evidence all around you, from the pronounced claw prints of a mink and the webbed feet of a gull, to the interdigital pad of a badger.

 Muddy paths, riverbanks and and woodlands are a great place to spot animal tracks, while winter snows create a fresh canvas for footprints, especially in open fields and along country roads and farm tracks.

-Learn how to identify animal tracks in winter in the British countryside with our handy wildlife guide.
+Learn how to identify animal tracks in winter in the British countryside with our handy illustrated wildlife guide.

 6-8.5cm long, 6cm wide

-Easy to spot if webbing is visible.
+Otter tracks are easy to spot if webbing is visible.
 This is round in shape, with five toe prints arcing around a large inter-digital pad.
 Short claws project directly from the digits.

 4.5cm long, 3.5cm wide

-Each foot has two slender and sharply pointed parallel cleaves.
+Each deer foot has two slender and sharply pointed parallel cleaves.
 All deer species are rather similar, differing in size and, only very subtly, in shape.

 Just six species of deer live in the British countryside, but it can often be difficult to tell which is which – learn all about these spectacular animals with our deer identification guide, plus discover the best places to see the autumn deer rut.

 Badger tracks can sometimes look like a small human handprint.
 All five toes radiate in front of the large interdigital pad.
 Long claws leave marks well in front of the digits.